-You can find them in many different colors for your second stage hose, as well as your BC quick disconnect hose, and high pressure hose for your console.
+You can find them in many different colors for your second stage hose, as well as your BC quick disconnect hose, and high-pressure hose for your console.

-Another great advantage to switching all your rubber hoses to breaded hoses is that your entire regulator system can easily be coiled up into a much smaller package, which makes it much easier to store or pack for travelling.
+Another great advantage to switching all your rubber hoses to breaded hoses is that your entire regulator system can easily be coiled up into a much smaller package, which makes it much easier to store or pack for traveling.

 Hose Protectors and Wraps

-You can further protect your hose by adding hose wraps.
+You can further protect your house by adding hose wraps.
 As the name implies, they wrap around your regulator hoses to make them more visible as well as protect them from abrasions and sunlight.

-The bright yellow make it easy for your dive buddy to find your Octo in the event of an emergency, especially in low visibility conditions.
+The bright yellow makes it easy for your dive buddy to find your Octo in the event of an emergency, especially in low visibility conditions.
 They are very easy to put on and adds no weight or bulk to your regulator system.
 Plus the blue on your primary just looks cool.

 Quick Disconnect for Consoles